 With a long term human extra-terrestrial surface presence, scientific objectives will become increasingly more important, and the landing site terrain will become increasingly more diverse.
 Correspondingly, as these surface landing sites become more interesting, they will also become more hazardous.
 Thus, the development of a research and testing platforms allowing "pin-point" autonomous landing systems to be evaluated, refined, and matured is essential.
 Only a free flying-platform can develop surface landing technologies to a sufficient technology readiness level (TRL) to be considered for ultra-expensive, extra-terrestrial missions.
 Additionally, as was demonstrated during the Apollo era, the development of a flying human-pilot training vehicle for extra-terrestrial surface landings will become a long-term exploration necessity.

 Isert, Sarah, "Reduced Gravity Landing Research Vehicle Design" (2011).
-Undergraduate Honors Theses.
-Paper 64.
+Undergraduate Honors Capstone Projects.
+64.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .